 See, the mental and emotional qualities of golfing also have a hand in the longevity of golfers’ lives.
 There are, of course, several factors to this, but the primary one is the relaxation that golfing brings to many seniors.
 The image of the frustrated golfer throwing a tantrum is perhaps overblown.
 For most golfers, playing is the most relaxing part of their day.
 In fact, relaxing is vital to playing well!

 The mental and emotional qualities of golfing also have a hand in the longevity of golfers’ lives.

 Ultimately, the most significant way that golfing helps seniors is that it provides them with an easy way to get up and moving.
-Golfing is a sport and exercise, yes.
-But it’s also low impact exercise that spreads the exercise out over the day.
+Golfing is a sport and exercise.
+It’s also low-impact exercise that spreads the exercise out over the day.
 Moreover, it’s a non-contact sport, which many golfers are quite happy for.
 These two aspects combined make it easy for the out-of-shape and in-shape alike to enjoy.

 ● ● ●

 Because golf is so approachable, physically, it’s great for people who may otherwise be inactive in their day-to-day lives.
 This makes it a valuable option for seniors, since any exercise is better than no exercise.